-The LCH Board is comprised of 11 individuals: five independent non-executive directors (INEDs), one of whom is Chairman, three non-executive directors (of whom one is a LSEG director and two representatives of clearing members) and three executive directors.
-At 31 March 2019, there are no vacancies on the Board.
+The LCH Board is comprised of 11 individuals: five independent non-executive directors (INEDs), one of whom is Chair, three non-executive directors (of whom one is a LSEG director and two representatives of clearing members) and three executive directors.
+As at 31 March 2020, there was one vacancy on the Board for an INED.